Kenny-Haworth/Digital-Journal/README.md

 This is the foremost project I am working on.
 Expect frequent updates until all of the planned features are added in.

-As of now, videos cannot be added and some images (such as .png) appear blank.
-Recommended photo format is .jpg.
-Also, please excuse the boot splash and project icon.
+Please excuse the boot splash and project icon.
 This was designed as an anniversary gift to my girlfriend.
 In the final release version I will be sure to change these to make the project more generic.